Do you have questions about Discover Year?

-Discover Year currently has three official locations: Ottawa, Ontario for Canadian students, and Boston, Massachusetts for American students (you can learn more about our locations here).
+Discover Year currently has three official locations: Ottawa and Toronto, Ontario for Canadian students, and Boston, Massachusetts for American students (you can learn more about our locations here).

 But no matter where students are living, our team is committed to making sure Discovery Days are engaging, educational and fun for all students.